- 22

 - No Critical or High severity vulnerabilities

-- Medium severity vulnerabilities have a remediation plan within a defined timeframe
+- Medium vulnerabilities have a remediation plan within a defined timeframe

-- Testing covers all 10 categories (not just some)
+- Testing covers all 10 items (not just some)

 Criterion 2: OWASP ASVS Standard

-ASVS (Application Security Verification Standard) is a standard created by OWASP to systematically verify application security.
-It has 3 levels:
+ASVS (Application Security Verification Standard) is a standard created by OWASP for systematically verifying application security, with 3 levels:

 | Level | Suitable For | Number of Requirements |